-As opioid-related overdoses and deaths increase by alarming rates in Chicago this year, The Night Ministry has partnered with the University of Illinois (UI) to expand access to substance abuse treatment among Chicago's homeless population.
+As opioid-related overdoses and deaths increase by alarming rates in Chicago this year, The Night Ministry has partnered with the University of Illinois (UI) to expand access to treatment for substance use disorder among Chicago's homeless population.

 Through an innovative telemedicine program, the Street Medicine Team is connecting individuals it serves on Chicago's streets with physicians at UI Mile Square Health Center who prescribe Suboxone, a medication used to treat opioid addiction.
 Patients can have their appointments with a UI doctor over video chat or telephone call.

 "The partnership directly addresses many of the challenges that folks we serve face in obtaining treatment, such as lack of transportation to in-person appointments and health insurance," said Stephan Koruba, Senior Nurse Practitioner at The Night Ministry.

 "What this has done is really decreased the barriers in terms of access for patients," said Dr. Nicole Gastala, Assistant Professor of Clinical Family Medicine, UI College of Medicine, and Director of Behavioral Health and Addiction at Mile Square Health Centers.
 "So, we've seen significant improvement in engagement in I would say our most vulnerable and underserved patient population."